markomanninen/karpon/README.md

 ![rectangular prism 1499 diagonal] [5]

-Now if diameter between opposite corners is 1499 (or maybe you want to see it as while number 1500), then long side of the object is 1224, which is one of the most well known number symbols of early Christianity, numerical value of *ιχθυες* (fishes) and surprisingly *δρακων μεγας* (Big Dragon) from Revelation itself!
-You can also see other interesting ratios, like Pythagorean tuning and find that between numbers 1499 and 888, numerical value of *ιησους* (Jesus) is an interval of major sixth or 27th harmonic.
+Now if diameter between opposite corners is 1499 (or maybe you want to see it as while number 1500), then long side of the object is 1224, which is one of the most well known number symbols of early Christianity, numerical value of *<span class="script-greek">ιχθυες</span>* (fishes) and surprisingly *<span class="script-greek">δρακων μεγας</span>* (Big Dragon) from Revelation itself!
+You can also see other interesting ratios, like Pythagorean tuning and find that between numbers 1499 and 888, numerical value of *<span class="script-greek">ιησους</span>* (Jesus) is an interval of major sixth or 27th harmonic.

 A lot more could be dug, but this should be enough for an example.
 You can make same searches to Hebrew Genesis and many other manuscripts in future.
 English manuscript ([Sonnets of Shakespeare] [6]) is provided in Karpon just for giving opportunity to compare and test meaningfulness (or meaninglessness!) of the results with other writing systems and arbitrary text corpuses.